Effect of cow manure’s particle size on the distribution of Coliform bacterial contamination in a soil column under grass cultivation

 Conclusion

-The effect of grass cultivation and different sizes of cow manure particles size (2, 1, 0.5 and 0.25 mm) were evaluated on the distribution of Escherichia coli bacteria in the soil profile.
+The effect of grass cultivation and different sizes of cow manure particle size (2.0, 1.0, 0.5, and 0.25 mm) were evaluated on the distribution of Escherichia coli bacteria in the soil profile.
 It shows that the bacteria retention rate decreases with increasing depth in the soil profile.
-Manure particles with a size of 0.25 mm causes more contaminant transport to the lower depth of the soil profile.
+Manure particles with a size of 0.25 mm cause more contaminant transport to the lower depth of the soil profile.
 Preferential flow in the conditions of grass cultivation caused the transport of bacteria to the lower depths.
-Grass cultivation causes the bacteria retention at the lower depths compared to the conditions without cultivation.
-The average bacterial retention index was 68% for manure size of 2 mm at a depth of 10 cm and 48% in the treatment with manure size of 0.25 mm.
-It concluded that the possibility of deep soil contamination with the application of manure with finer particles and grass cultivation is more than with coarser particles and without grass cultivation.
+Grass cultivation causes bacteria retention at lower depths compared to the conditions without cultivation.
+The average bacterial retention index was 68% for a manure size of 2.0 mm at a depth of 10 cm and 48% in the treatment with a manure size of 0.25 mm.
+It concluded that the possibility of deep soil contamination with the application of manure with finer particles and grass cultivation is higher than with coarser particles and without grass cultivation.

 Keywords